Service typically consists of weekly visits to perform trimming, mowing and hard surface cleanup.

 Enhanced thatch breakdown.

 Shrub Care: It is important to remember that pruning plants is a process, not an event.
 There is no one-day of the year that all plants are to be pruned.
 Each species has very specific pruning needs based on flower production and the growing season.
 There will always be plants that require pruning in the landscape.
 First priority is pruning for bloom production, second is structure pruning for plant development and third is space management.
-Space manage-ment is most common in mature landscape environments.
-We must contain plants within the spaces allocated during landscape design.
-If you have an extensive planting with specialty items, we will inven-tory the plants and discuss proper pruning.
-We will fertilize your shrubs one time each year to keep them growing and green.
+Space management is most common in mature landscape environments.
 (Bed maintenance services subject to individual estimates.)